New Mexico chile

-New Mexico chile, which typically grows from a green to a ripened red, is popular in the cuisines of the Southwestern United States, including Sonoran and Arizonan cuisine, and an integral staple of New Mexican cuisine.
-It is also sometimes featured in the broader Mexican cuisine.
+New Mexico chile, which typically grows from a green to a ripened red, is popular in the cuisines of the Southwestern United States, including Sonoran and Arizonan cuisine, and it is an integral staple of New Mexican cuisine.
+It is also sometimes featured in broader Mexican cuisine.
 Chile is one of New Mexico's state vegetables, and is referenced in the New Mexico state question "Red or Green?".

-The flavor of New Mexico green chiles has been described as lightly pungent, similar to an onion, or like garlic with a subtly sweet, spicy, crisp, and smoky taste.
-The ripened red chiles retain this flavor, but add an earthiness and bite, while aging mellows the front-heat and delivers more of a back-heat.
+The flavor of New Mexico green chile has been described as lightly pungent, similar to an onion, or like garlic with a subtly sweet, spicy, crisp, and smoky taste.
+The ripened red chile retains this flavor, but adds an earthiness and bite.
 The spiciness depends on the variety.

 History

-Many types of chile plants were first grown by Pueblo residents, who continue to grow their own strains; each with a distinct pungency, sweetness, taste, and heat.
+Various types of chile plants were first grown by the Puebloan peoples, who continue to grow their own strains, each with a distinct pungency, sweetness, taste, and heat.
 For example, the Zia Pueblo chile has a bitter-sweet flavor when it matures into its red color.
 When the Spanish arrived, they introduced European cultivation techniques to the chile plants, and eventually created cultivars in their towns.

-The New Mexican type cultivars were developed by pioneer horticulturist Dr. Fabián García, and it is sold worldwide in places including Europe, Australia, and Japan. whose major release was the 'New Mexico No. 9' in 1913.
+The New Mexican type cultivars were developed by the horticulturist Fabián García, whose major release was the 'New Mexico No. 9' chile pepper in 1913.
 Earlier work was done by Emelio Ortega (see section "Anaheim Pepper" below).
 These cultivars are "hotter" than others to suit the tastes of New Mexicans in their traditional foods.
 Selective breeding began with 14 lineages of 'Pasilla', 'Colorado', and 'Negro' cultivars, from throughout New Mexico and Southern Colorado.
-These first commercially viable peppers were created to have a "larger, smoother, fleshier, more tapering and shoulderless pod for canning purposes."
+These first commercially viable peppers were created to have a "larger, smoother, fleshier, more tapering and shoulderless pod for canning purposes".

-Internationally renowned expert on chile genetics, breeding, and germplasm evaluation, Paul Bosland, founded the Chile Pepper Institute at New Mexico State University to study New Mexico's iconic state vegetable and peppers from around the world.
+Paul Bosland, an expert on chile genetics, breeding, and germplasm evaluation, founded the Chile Pepper Institute in 1992 at New Mexico State University to study New Mexico's state vegetable and peppers from around the world.
+New Mexico chile is exported worldwide to Europe, Australia, and Japan, among other places.